douglasrizzo/catsim/docs/concepts.rst

 Proficiency Estimation
 ^^^^^^^^^^^^^^^^^^^^^^

 Proficiency estimation occurs whenever an examinee answers a new item.
-Given a dichotomous (binary) response vector and the parameters of the corresponding items that were answered, it is the job of an estimator to return a new value for the examinee's :mat:`\hat\theta`.
+Given a dichotomous (binary) response vector and the parameters of the corresponding items that were answered, it is the job of an estimator to return a new value for the examinee's :math:`\hat\theta`.
 This value reflects the examinee's proficiency, given his or hers answers up until that point of the test.

 Estimation techniques are generally separated between maximum-likelihood estimation procedures (whose job is to return the :math:`\hat\theta` value that maximizes the *log-likelihood* function, presented in :py:func:`catsim.irt.logLik`); and Bayesian estimation procedures, which tend to use a priori information of the distributions of examinee's proficiencies to estimate new values for them.